MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-gen2-metrics-app.md

 # Use the Gen2 metrics app (preview)

-The Power BI Premium utilization and metrics app, is designed to provide monitoring capabilities for Power BI Gen2 Premium capacities.
-Monitoring your capacities is essential for making informed decisions on how best to utilize your Premium capacity resources.
-For example, the app can assist to identify when to scale up your capacity, or turn on autoscale.
+The Power BI Premium utilization and metrics app is designed to provide monitoring capabilities for Power BI Gen2 Premium capacities.
+Monitoring your capacities is essential for making informed decisions on how to best  utilize your Premium capacity resources.
+For example, the app can help identify when to scale up your capacity or when to turn on autoscale.

 The app is updated regularly with new features and functionalities and provides the most in-depth information into how your capacities are performing.